bctiemann/pri/README.md

 Any secrets/passwords/sensitive strings should be put in this yaml file; its contents will be merged into `settings.py` and made available to the app.
 The secrets can be stored separately from the main source repo and shared directly between developers.
-In production deployments, env.yaml should be made readable only by the web user.
+In production deployments, `env.yaml` should be made readable only by the web user.
 This is how we keep secrets out of source control.

-For local development, your `env.yaml` only needs to have:
+For local development, your `env.yaml` minimally only needs to have:

 ```
 SECRET_KEY: <secret_key>
 ```

 If you want to use MySQL for local dev, add a `DATABASES` block following the example in `env.template.yaml`.

+`env.yaml` and `env.template.yaml` should be kept as small as possible, containing only those override values necessary for the localize environment. `settings.py` itself should have development-like settings for all its contents (so a developer who does not create an `env.yaml` file can ideally get up and running with minimal changes). `env.template.yaml` should indicate all settings that will need to be filled in for production.

 ### ORM and Database management: Migrations